cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

 ### 1) Downloading datasets

+> :exclamation: Final link will be updated when paper will be accepted

 Datasets can be downloaded from https://doi.org/xx.xxxx/m9.figshare.c.xxxxxxx.v1.

 For example if we want to download the features dataset of segments with a resolution of 720, we have to execute: